krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 - Looking at the ASM of generated methods

 Many Java programmers forget that all the execution is done in CPU.
 To talk to CPU Java needs to use ASM.
-That's basically what JIT compiler is doing, it converts your hot methods and loops into effective ASM.
+That's basically what the JIT compiler is doing, it converts your hot methods and loops into effective ASM.
 At the assembly level you can check if JIT used vectorized instruction for your loops for example.
-So yes, sometime you need to get dirty with such a low level stuff.
+So yes, sometimes you need to get dirty with such low level stuff.
 For now async-profiler can give you a hint which methods you should focus on.

 ### Allocation
 {: #alloc }